Snow Levels

 The forest service has a snow depth tool but it is low enough resolution that it can easily underestimate snow levels if it samples rock outcroppings, tree cover, etc. It's useful, but should be taken with a few grains of salt, along with the mapping applications that import this layer.

-The NOAA's regional snow analyses for the Sierra Nevada has a lot of high level snow and water information in graphical form, though it's better used to understand trends or an overview vs a specific location.
+The NOAA's regional snow analyses for the Sierra Nevada has a lot of high level snow and water information in graphical form, though it's better used to understand trends or an overview vs details about a specific location.

 Recent Sentinel 2 Satellite Imagery